The start of the resort

 The plateau on which the resort was constructed belonged to the illustrious Chablais family, the counts of Rovorée.
 Given to the town of Morzine, these pastures took the name of the counts « Rovorée » then after the dropping of the first syllable this became « Avorée » and eventually after the passing of time « d’Avoréaz ».

-With its walls of wooden planks and its roof of slate tiles this ancient chalet bears witness to a past when on this plateau the only activity was the grazing of animals due to its lack unfertile and dry earth.
-The shepherds climbed upto the plateau in spring time with their herds from the valley and climbed back down in the autumn.
-The chalets on the plateau were only occupied therefore in good weather, explaining their simple construction which offered no protection against the harshness of winter.
+With its walls of wooden planks and its roof of slate tiles these ancient chalets witnessed a past when the only activity on this plateau was the grazing of animals due to its lack unfertility and dry earth.
+The shepherds climbed up to the plateau in spring time with their herds from the valley and climbed back down in the autumn.
+The chalets on the plateau were only occupied in good weather, explaining their simple construction which offered no protection against the harshness of winter.

 Open up the MAGNIFICENT SNOW FIELDS of Avoréaz to ski lovers and construct a ski resort there